-On the occasion of the upcoming 440th DIES NATALIS, on Monday 9 February at 14.30 p.m., Leiden University will proudly award an Honorary Doctorate to William Christie, renowned harpsichordist, conductor, musicologist and teacher, and the foremost pioneer in the renewed appreciation of Baroque music in France, notably from the 17th and 18th century.
+On the occasion of the 440th DIES NATALIS, celebrated on Monday 9 February, Leiden University proudly awarded an Honorary Doctorate to William Christie, renowned harpsichordist, conductor, musicologist and teacher, and the foremost pioneer in the renewed appreciation of Baroque music in France, notably from the 17th and 18th centuries.

 The symposium UNFIXING IMAGES, happening March 19 and 20 at the KABK, The Hague, focuses on visual documents that develop within processes of political resistance.
 As bi-products of larger socio-political struggles these documents can be understood both as visual traces of “lived politics” and as tools that can diversify hegemonial historiographies.